AmitZore/PowerBi/README.md

 # PowerBi

-I have made some reports in powerbi
+I Have Made Some Reports in PowerBi